sustainablelab/dotfiles/README.md

     Setting project for whatever to /cygdrive/c/chromation-dropbox/Dropbox/python/dev/junk
     ```

-There are no packages installed yet besides the barebones:
+There are no packages installed yet besides the barebones.
+Confirm this with
+`pip list`:

     ```bash
     $ pip list